Bromine cycle: Stratospheric O3 depletion

-Winter sea ice is a significant atmospheric contribution of bromine.
+Winter sea ice is a significant atmospheric contribution of bromine, especially as polar regions were a significant location to understand halogen influence in the troposphere.
 Organic bromine gases such as CH3Br, CH2Br2, CH2IBr are emitted by microorganisms in sea ice and snow at ten-fold higher rates than from other environments.
-In polar areas, decreasing sea ice releases bromine and at the Arctic and Antarctic boundary layer, bromine is released in the spring when the ice melts.
+Additionally, these gases are a source of bromine in the stratosphere.
+In polar areas, decreasing sea ice due to melting releases bromine and at the Arctic and Antarctic boundary layer.
+Polar Stratospheric Clouds (PSC) also play a role in the availability of bromine in the stratosphere.
+PSCs can act as surfaces for reactions to occur on, allowing for bromine to become activated Br radicals, which are reactive with other compounds, including ozone.
+Br radicals in the stratosphere react with ozone to form BrO, which can further react with HOx, ClOx, or O, destroying stratospheric ozone.